 New Mexico State Library

 The Library's heritage is evident today in the Rural Services Program.
-Four bookmobiles serve the entire state, stopping in some 260 communities, logging more than 80,000 miles a year.
+Three bookmobiles serve the state, stopping in almost 100 communities and logging more than 50,000 miles a year.

 Books by Mail rounds out the service by sending books through regular mail to subscribers remote from the scheduled bookmobile stops.

-Library programs serve more than 1,000 libraries throughout the state — public and academic.
-Staff members bring new skills and tools to these libraries by putting on workshops, distributing equipment, and providing training and technical assistance for computer networking.
+Library programs serve more than 100 libraries throughout the state, both public and tribal.
+Staff members bring new skills and tools to these libraries by conducting workshops and providing consulting and programming resources.